brookinsconsulting/BCPageLayoutOverrideTestBundle/README.md

 # BCPageLayoutOverrideTestBundle for eZ Publish / eZ Platform

-BCPageLayoutOverrideTestBundle represent an working ready to use example of all that is required to override the eZDemoBundle pagelayout.html.twig template provided in the default demo front-end website with eZ Publish / eZ Platform
+BCPageLayoutOverrideTestBundle represent a working, ready to use example of all that is required to override the eZDemoBundle pagelayout.html.twig template provided in the default demo front-end website with eZ Publish / eZ Platform

+This solution was also extended to provide an example of the code required to customize template override the eZDemoBundle login.html.twig template

 # Installation via Composer